p2-inc/phasetwo-docs/docs/self-service/resources.md

 style={{ width: "60%", borderRadius: "8px" }}
 />

-Once the refresh is complete, visit your Realm (deployment) and select the theme for use.
+Once the refresh is complete, visit your Realm and select the theme for use.
 For an extension, configure it in your Realm according to how the extension operates.

 ### Finding and filtering resources